EmilMis/informatika.azoo.hr/README.md

 # informatika.azoo.hr
-search all users\
+search all users\s\s

-run dataload.py to load latest users, it takes up to 20 minutes to load all of them\
+run dataload.py to load latest users, it takes up to 20 minutes to load all of them\s\s `python3 dataload.py`
-`python3 dataload.py`
 # every user has: